ooples/pine_script_docs/source/writing/Limitations.rst

     plot(volMa)
     plot(volMaAlt)

-Note that:

-    - We are calculating the volume wma only when the close is higher than the open to save on processing time
+.. note:: We are calculating the volume wma only when the close is higher than the open to save on processing time